cvuchener/hidpp/profile_format.md

  - *ResolutionCycle* for cycling through the resolution modes,
  - *ResolutionDefault* for switching to the default resolution mode,
  - *ResolutionSwitch* for switching to the `switched_dpi` mode while pressed,
+ - *ProfileNext* for switching to the next profiles,
+ - *ProfilePrev* for switching to the previous profile,
  - *ProfileCycle* for cycling through the profiles,
+ - *GShift* for using alternate buttons while pressed,
  - *BatteryLevel* for displaying battery level on the device LEDs,